swcarpentry/DEPRECATED-bc/novice/r/ggplot2-example/ggplot2-example.md

 #### Exercise

-Now, install the `xx` package, and load the `xx` dataset.
+FIXME: Now, install the `xx` package, and load the `xx` dataset.
 Using the techniques we've learned here, use faceting and scaling options to explore how xx, xx, and xx affect the relationship between xx and xx.

 ***Note:** This is where the *Teaching Software Carpentry* exercise ends, and where the future expansion begins.*